 This came as a surprise to many who opined that with the decision to allow barbershops to operate, all the good work done to come to grips and somewhat control the spread of the virus would have gone to waste.

-For some of us men, we have started to let our facial hair have the freedom of the day, and I guess for many of us who went to college in the 70s and in the 80s, growing our hair long does bring back fond memories when we were young and carefree.
+For some of us men, we have started to let our facial hair have the freedom of the day, and I guess for many of us who went to college in the 70s and in the 80s, growing our hair long do bring back fond memories when we were young and carefree.
 Now only if they can grow as fast as they did back then.

 Each phase of the MCO had presented a different set of challenges.
 Phase 1 (18 March – 31 March) had its own set of challenges and Phase 2 (1 April – 14 April) had another.